test

 After the completion of the summer intern experience, the intern will be able to:

-• Identify career goals with a documented plan through the remainder of their school of pharmacy education and transition into residency or the workforce
+1. Identify career goals with a documented plan for achievement through the remainder of their school of pharmacy education and transition into residency or the workforce.

-• Demonstrate proficiency in pharmacy technical skills, knowledge of central pharmacy operations, and coordination of the medication distribution process with an emphasis on transitions in care
+2. Demonstrate proficiency in pharmacy technical skills, knowledge of central pharmacy operations, and coordination of the medication distribution process with an emphasis on transitions in care.

-• Develop analytical and professional communication skills through daily patient presentation and a clinical pearl preparation
+3. Develop analytical and professional communication skills through daily patient presentations, a formal patient case presentation and a clinical pearl presentation.

-• Provide focused patient care through the completion of admission histories, first dose teaching, VTE screening and discharge counseling in the inpatient and ambulatory settings
+4. Provide focused patient care through the completion of admission histories, venous thromboembolism (VTE) screening and discharge counseling in the inpatient and ambulatory settings.

-• Develop and improve upon patient-centered communication skills regarding medications (first dose teaching, food-drug interaction counseling, devices, assessment of education and adherence), non-prescription products and overall health, wellness and disease prevention
+5. Develop and improve upon patient-centered communication skills regarding medications (first dose teaching, interaction counseling, device teaching, assessment of education and adherence), non-prescription products and overall health, wellness and disease prevention.

-• Develop competency around dosing strategies for warfarin, vancomycin and aminoglycosides
+6. Develop competency around dosing strategies for warfarin, vancomycin and aminoglycosides in the inpatient setting.

 Program Design (Summer Internship and Longitudinal Experience)

-• The longitudinal hours will be approximately 32 weeks in length and eight hours per week (either weekend intern hours or student hours)
+• After the 10-week summer internship, the intern will remain in intern status longitudinally with UW Health and will continue the staffing commitment of eight hours per week (either weekend intern hours or student hours)

 • Interns are required to commit to working to the completion of their DPH-3 year